Skip to Main Content

 Finding and evaluating tests and measures used in behavioral science studies can be tricky, but the library has resources to help.

 Here are some video tutorials to get you started.
 Resources mentioned in the video are linked below, and you can hover over the information icon for more details.
-Additional help is available on this research guide.

 Finally, for more help on using Mental Measurements Yearbook review to evaluate a test, see this guide from the Buros Center for Testing.